saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 ## CloudFront

 - CloudFront has a default SSL certificate when using CloudFront provided domain (for HTTPS between the viewer and CloudFront)
-- Cloudfront functions support JavaScript, can be invoked at viewer request / response
+- Cloudfront functions support `JavaScript`, can be invoked at viewer request / response
-- Lambda@Edge functions support Python and JavaScript, can be invoked at both origin and viewer request / response
+- `Lambda@Edge` functions support `Python` and `JavaScript`, can be invoked at both origin and viewer request / response
 - Use versioned file names in S3 to update the files without cache invalidation
-- Signed URL / Cookie
+- **Signed URL / Cookie**
-    - CloudFront key pairs can be created by root account only.
-Max 2 key-pairs.
+    - CloudFront key pairs can be created by root account only. **Max 2 key-pairs**.
 Can only be created from the console
     - Signed URLs take precedence over signed cookies
 - CloudFront routes all incoming requests to the primary origin, even when a previous request failed over to the secondary origin.
 CloudFront only sends requests to the secondary origin after a request to the primary origin fails.
-- CloudFront fails over to the secondary origin only when the HTTP method of the viewer request is GET, HEAD, or OPTIONS.
+- CloudFront fails over to the secondary origin only when the HTTP method of the viewer request is **GET, HEAD, or OPTIONS**.
 CloudFront does not failover when the viewer sends a different HTTP method (for example POST, PUT, and so on).
+- **Update images/objects in CloudFront - General -** Update the images by invalidating them from the edge caches.
+- **Update images/objects in CloudFront - Cost-effective -** With **versioning**, you don’t have to wait for an object in cache to expire before CloudFront begins to serve a new version of it, and you don’t have to pay for object invalidation.

 ## Elastic Beanstalk